abekek/abekek.github.io-old/src/pages/s_books.md

 ### The book(-s) I'm currently reading

-- Surely You're Joking, Mr. Feynman! - Richard Feynman
-- Sapiens: A Brief History of Humankind - Yuval Noah Harrari
+- Project Hail Mary - Andy Weir
 - What It Takes: Lessons in the Pursuit of Excellence - Stephen A. Schwarzman
+- Rationality - Steven Pinker
+- The Code Breaker - Walter Isaacson
+- Sapiens: A Brief History of Humankind - Yuval Noah Harari

 ### Books I've read in 2021